TheBanHammer/nc-themes/README.md

 # nc-themes
-* created by PixelBreeze & TheBanHammer
+* Created and maintained by PixelBreeze & TheBanHammer